BoxBy/vibroboros/src/vs/ai-partner/PLAN.md

 **A. Agents (within the VSCode Extension):**

-- `OrchestratorAgent`: The MCP Client, directs all workflows.
+- `OrchestratorAgent`: The MCP Client, directs all workflows by executing plans and tool calls formulated by the LLM.

 - `CodeAnalysisAgent`: Parses code, generates summaries, and builds the call graph. **It is also responsible for initializing and maintaining the `.gitignore` file by suggesting appropriate entries based on the project's technology stack.**